ElijahBus/nest-my-diary-server/README.md

 ### Nest MyDiary Server

-Simple server built with for learning / teaching purpose
+Server built with for learning / teaching purpose

 ### Tech used